 Many women who develop snoring during pregnancy are found to be also suffering from pre-eclampsia.Pre-eclampsia is a medical condition in which the pregnant woman’s blood pressure may shoot up every now and then.
 Its other physical symptoms are liver malfunction, severe headaches, swelling in the extremities, excessive protein in urine etc. If left untreated, pre-eclampsia can lead to complications for both the child and the mother, even putting their lives at risk in some cases.
 If diagnosed and treated in time, this condition can be controlled effectively and snoring can also be stopped as a result.

 Apart from using the treatment methods detailed above, you can also obtain relief from the snoring problem by opting for an anti-snoring mouthpiece, pillows, or nasal strips.
 Please remember that snoring during pregnancy can be problematic both for your baby and you.
 If you have tried and tested every method under the sun and are yet experiencing recurring episodes of snoring, contact your obstetrician or gynecologist immediately.
+And as soon as you find out that you are expecting, subscribe for monthly Bump Boxes to make your pregnancy go smoothly.
 Here’s wishing you a snoring-free, safe and healthy motherhood!

 Chief editor at Snore Nation and a proud father of two cool boys.
 I am a reformed snorer, a reformed smoker, a reformed overeater, a reformed city dweller and a reformed workaholic stress monster on the mission to share my insider tips to restore that quality sleep for you and your partner!